hamidgasmi/training.computerscience.programming.python/README.md

 <details>
 <summary>Strings</summary>

+- String object is immutable: each time a string is assigned to a variable a new object is created in memory to represent the new value
 - String concatenation:
-  - To use a list of characters to append to
+  - To use a list of texts to append to
   - To use join to convert the list to a string
   -     E.g. 1:
         ''.join(["char" for _ in range(2000)])